โ† Back

 MC693865 (Updated) SharePoint Add-In retirement in Microsoft 365

-(Updated) SharePoint Add-In retirement in Microsoft 365 SharePoint Add-Ins will retire and stop working on April 2, 2026; migrate customizations to SharePoint Framework (SPFx) and notify users and developers.
-Updated October 3, 2025: This update serves as a...
+(Updated) SharePoint Add-In retirement in Microsoft 365 SharePoint Add-Ins will retire and stop working after April 2, 2026; admins must migrate to SharePoint Framework (SPFx) as Add-Ins will become unusable.
+Updated March 2, 2026: This update serves as a f...
 Since the release of SharePoint Add-Ins in 2013, Microsoft has evolved SharePoint.

 MC693863 (Updated) Azure ACS retirement in Microsoft 365